abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 ### Installation

-After you have initialized your site as a hugo module, to install this shortcode module, edit your `config.yaml` file to add the `module` import specifications (refer to https://gohugo.io/hugo-modules/configuration/ for more options).I am using the yaml format, but you are free to convert this in *toml* or *json* format.
+After you have initialized your site as a hugo module, to install this shortcode module, edit your `config.yaml` file to add the `module` import specifications (refer to https://gohugo.io/hugo-modules/configuration/ for more options).
+I am using the yaml format, but you are free to convert this in *toml* or *json* format.

 ```
 module: